REG 04.25.08 - 15-Passenger Van Use

 5.20 Van equipment (spare tire, jack, road hazard equipment, etc.) that is missing upon the van's return will be charged to the reserving department.

-5.21 Experience driving 15-passenger vans is strongly recommended.
+5.21 Experience driving 11 or 15-passenger vans is strongly recommended.
 Whenever possible, drivers should be experienced adults (approved team/group personnel).

 5.22 At no time will the total number of occupants exceed eleven, including the driver.